burlachenkok/exploring-python3/python3-note.md

 test.exe
 ```

 At the end of the script, there is an `input()` which will wait for input, and similar to C++ code there is a blocking for waiting input from standard input and processes will be alive.
-Sometimes it can be helpful of purpose of profiling to prevent the Python process from dying early.
+Sometimes it can be helpful for the purpose of profiling to prevent the Python process from dying early.

 For Windows OS collecting a large number of counters is possible via the [SysInternals Suite](https://learn.microsoft.com/en-us/sysinternals/) created by [Mark Russinovich](https://en.wikipedia.org/wiki/Mark_Russinovich):